 He is the author of Letters of Transit: Essays on Travel, History, Politics and Family Life Abroad, Mentioned in Dispatches: The Travel Essays of an Expatriate American and An April Across America.

-His most recent books are Remembering the Twentieth Century Limited, a collection of historical essays, Whistle Stopping America, Reading the Rails and Appalachia Spring.
+His most recent books are The Revolution as a Dinner Party: Across China with Edgar Snow, Mao Tse-tung, Josephn Stilwell, Chiang Kai-shek, and Sun Yat-sen; Appalachia Spring; Reading the Rails; Remembering the Twentieth Century Limited, a collection of historical essays; and Whistle Stopping America.
 He edited Rules of the Game: The Best Sports Writing from Harper’s Magazine and, most recently, Incurable: A Life After Diagnosis, by Charles Harris.
 His next book is Biking with Bismarck: A Little Tour in France.

 His business experience includes broad experience as a chief executive officer in Australia and Switzerland (1983 - 2004), and he has worked in trade finance, wealth management, investment banking, consulting, and wine, based in Geneva, Switzerland since 1991.
 He is also the host of a radio broadcast, The Travel Hour.